John Constable: Marriage

-Maria Bicknell, painted by Constable in 1816.
+Portrait of Maria Constable, 1816.
 Tate Britain.

 From 1809, his childhood friendship with Maria Elizabeth Bicknell developed into a deep, mutual love.
 Their marriage in 1816 when Constable was 40 was opposed by Maria's grandfather, Dr. Rhudde, rector of East Bergholt.
 He considered the Constables his social inferiors and threatened Maria with disinheritance.
 Maria's father, Charles Bicknell, solicitor to George IV and the Admiralty, was reluctant to see Maria throw away her inheritance.
 Maria pointed out to John that a penniless marriage would detract from any chances he had of making a career in painting.
 Golding and Ann Constable, while approving the match, held out no prospect of supporting the marriage until Constable was financially secure.
 After they died in quick succession, Constable inherited a fifth share in the family business.

 Osmington Bay, 1816, oil on canvas.
 Clark Art Institute, gift of the Manton Art Foundation in memory of Sir Edwin and Lady Manton.

 John and Maria's marriage in October 1816 at St Martin-in-the-Fields (with Fisher officiating) was followed by time at Fisher's vicarage and a honeymoon tour of the south coast.
 The sea at Weymouth and Brighton stimulated Constable to develop new techniques of brilliant colour and vivacious brushwork.
 At the same time, a greater emotional range began to be expressed in his art.
 While on honeymoon, Constable began to experiment with works exploring nature's grandeur, characterized by dominating skies, such as Osmington Bay.

-Three weeks before their marriage, Constable revealed that he had started work on his most ambitious project to date In a letter to Maria Bicknell from East Bergholt, he wrote: